neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 ## How do I finally become beta tester?
 1. Read all of rules(this page) carefully.
-2. After read all, ask a developer or moderator to promote.
+2. After read all, mention or send direct message to one of online moderator in #general channel.
+	- IMPORTANT: Reading the rules is very important.
+        	- The rules are written for community order, and violating them may result in you being kicked from the server.
 	- Don't ask twice or more, if there is no response, just wait.
 	- This process is silent.
 You'll be notified by bot when you got promoted.
 3. Now you can download the game, go to #release channel and see the pinned post.
 4. You can find the new guide: `New download method - GUIDE`.